-- if the air-conditioning unit or the evacuation unit is visible from the street.
+- is the air-conditioning or the evacuation unit is visible from the street.

-- if there are any other units in the building having air-conditioning
+- are there any other units in the building having air-conditioning

 I remember reading about one woman in Nice (south of France, so swelteringly hot) who installed an aircon unit without authorization from her building neighbors and so was ordered by the courts to remove the unit (link in french).
 You don’t want to install your aircon unit without express written permission to do.